chain4travel/bridged-camino/docs/api/index.md

 Disables a controller by removing it from the enumerable map

-_WARING: Because a worker can be controlled by multiple controllers, this does not necessarily disable the worker this controller controls as that worker may be controlled by another controller._
+_WARNING: A worker can be managed by multiple controllers.
+Removing one controller does not affect the worker's status if it remains managed by at least one other controller._

 #### Parameters